TrevorCarmichael/Metroid-Dread-Autosplitter/README.md

 2. Fuzzy text searching.
 The OCR is pretty accurate like 99% of the time, but sometimes it will mis-interpret a character.
 I think using a text-distance to check if it's 95% similar would help these situations.
 Right now it's only exact matching.
 3. Reduce the amount of manual setup
 4. lots of other stuff idk
+5. I may have an idea for a load remover.
+I can't make any promises it will work but if I can't make it work, maybe someone else can probably do it better.
+I'll give it a shot ho.

+Pls report any bugs in the issues tab or feel free to leave any feature requests.
+I know there's a lot to add but right now i just kind of add stuff as I need it